haleytraub/distributed_data_project/README.md

          Sort eigenvalues in descending order and get their indices Sort eigenvectors according to the sorted indices

+         Select the top n_component vectors
+         Transform the data

+      Define a function to perform PCA on a dataset Keep track of the PID for each subset
+         Call manual_PCA

+      Define a function to divide data into subsets

+      Define a function to combine the PCA of local subsets

+      Define a function to generate a dataset with certain n_samples and n_features

+      Define a function to load the iris dataset

+      Generate two random datasets

+      Create an array of the datasets

+      Get the number of CPU_count

+      In the main function execution:

 ## 5. Example code to import and use module